projectdiscovery/naabu/README.md

 Naabu also supports excluding CDN IPs being port scanned.
 If used, only `80` and `443` ports get scanned for those IPs.
 This feature can be enabled by using `exclude-cdn` flag.

 Currently `cloudflare`, `akamai`, `incapsula` and `sucuri` IPs are supported for exclusions.

+# Scan Status
+Naabu exposes json scan info on a local port bound to localhost at `http://localhost:63636` (the port can be changed via the `-metrics-port` flag)

 # Using naabu as library
 The following sample program scan the port `80` of `scanme.sh`.
 The results are returned via the `OnResult` callback: